 Cognition v. overthinking

 Another option is to give the brain a cognitive exercise to complete, diverting attention away from negative thoughts and stress.
 This is known as super-somnolent mentation.
 Think of it as an exercise that forces your imagination to go into shuffle mode.
 Take Dreem’s Cognition technique as an example: A series of random words are transmitted via the headband, all you have to do is imagine them.
-Pretty soon, you’ll be more concentrated on the words and images than your own racing thoughts, until you’ve cleared the way for sleep.
+Pretty soon, you’ll be more concentrated on the words than your own racing thoughts.

 One last thing

-So there you have it, a few tools and techniques to help you turn off your racing thoughts and fall asleep more easily.
-Sometimes persistent overthinking maybe symptomatic of chronic insomnia, and a little extra work is required- Dreem has you covered for that too with the Dreem Coach’s Restructuring Sleep program inspired by CBT-I.
+So there you have it, a few tools and techniques to help you “shut down your brain” for sleep.
+Sometimes persistent overthinking maybe symptomatic of chronic insomnia, and a little extra work is required- Dreem has you covered for that too with the Dreem’s program.

 Sometimes this kind of overthinking can be part of a larger problem like anxiety or depression.
-If you feel that after trying the advice above, you’re still having trouble with rumination, it might be worth contacting a professional for some extra help.
+If after trying the advice above, you’re still having trouble, it might be worth contacting a professional for some extra help.
 Remember- you are not alone.